 Committee: Mr. Rodriguez, Ms. Ali-Jackson, Ms. Wasman and Mr. Lapointe.
 Other than Mr. Rodriguez, all members of Rigel's Finance Committee are independent (as "independence" is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Finance Committee met two time during fiscal year 2022.
+The Finance Committee met six times during fiscal year 2023.